 There are as many goetta recipes as there are German-American descendants in the Cincinnati-NKY area.
 This uniquely regional dish continues to be enjoyed and there are many delicious memories to share.
 The recipe below is from my husband's family.
-His grandmother, Laura, learned it from her mother and shared it with her daughter-in-law, Ida, who passed it on to me.
+His grandmother, Laura Rombach Hellebusch, learned it from her mother and shared it with her daughter-in-law, Ida, who passed it on to me.
 The recipe to the left is how I currently make goetta.
 Oral history informs us that Laura added the vegetables and stewed tomatoes to the recipe to disguise those good foods from her son, Louis, who rarely would eat anything but plain meat and potatoes.
 Louis did grow up to enjoy a home-grown tomato in the summer but only peeled.
 In this vain, I have added a touch of red pepper to my goetta as my husband likes a little zing to his meals.
 While many serve goetta only for breakfast, our family believed that since our recipe is meater it deserves a main meal status.
 Goetta sides were generally boiled potato and a vegetables, usually green beans.
-Occasionaly a hardy helping of hot slaw with oddles of bacon bits accompanied a goetta dinner.
+Occasionally a hardy helping of hot slaw with oddles of bacon bits accompanies a goetta dinner.
 Goetta as a brunch meal is popular but the first meal from a batch remains a dinner delight!

 Oral history informs us that Laura learned to make goetta from her mother, Gertrude Zeirenhorst, who was born in Oldenberg, Germany in 1820.
 How Gertrude came to live in Covington, KY is a story lost to time.
 We do know she made a simple goetta recipe, likely very similar to the bare-bones recipe used by many in the Cincinnati area in the early to mid-20th century.
 The first time I ate goetta was at the home of a friend when I was 13.
-My friend's mother made it for breakfast using the Dorsel recipe below.
+My friend's mother made it for breakfast using the Dorsel recipe (right).
 At the time I had no idea I would marry a man whose ancestors were from the same area of Germany as my friends mother.
-Since there were many German immigrants from Oldenburg in the Cincinnati area it isn't a huge stretch to that I married a descendant.
+Since there were many German immigrants from Oldenburg in the Cincinnati area it isn't a huge stretch that I married a descendant.
 Below is the recipe as Laura, her mother and my mother-in-law, Ida, made a batch of goetta.

 Original Grandma Gertrude Zeirenhorst recipe is as follows: